 Both funnels start with the same stage

-- SEO – One way to attract potential customers is to invest in web content, optimised for search engines (content writing, organic traffic).
+- SEO – One way to attract potential customers is to invest in web content that is optimised for search engines (content writing, organic traffic).

-- SEM – Another one is to invest in search engine advertising and social media ads (PPC copywriting, paid traffic).
+- SEM – Another way is to invest in search engine advertising and social media ads (PPC copywriting, paid traffic).

-Besides, in most cases, both funnels start at the same time.
+Another similarity, in most cases, both funnels start simultaneously, at the same time.

-As the process continues, the number of people in the funnel reduces.
+As the process continues, the number of people in the funnel begins to reduce.

-- TOFU (Top of the Funnel) – The majority of them remain on the top of the funnel.
+- TOFU (Top of the Funnel) – The majority of them remain at the top of the funnel.

-- MOFU (Middle of the Funnel) – In the middle part, they are less.
+- MOFU (Middle of the Funnel) – In the middle part, they are considerably less.

-- BOFU (Bottom of the Funnel) – Only a few people reach the funnel bottom and convert into customers.
+- BOFU (Bottom of the Funnel) – Only a few people reach the funnel bottom and end up being converted into customers.

 So far, we’ve seen:

-- What these two funnels have in common
+- In the end, what these two funnels have in common.

-Now it’s time to answer the question about the differences between a sales funnel and a communication funnel.
+Now, it’s time to focus on the differences between a sales funnel and a communication funnel.

-However, before doing that, let’s remember that both funnels start with the same phase.
+However, before doing that, let’s not forget that both funnels start with the same phase (attraction).

 When the attraction phase ends, the situation changes.